ekrsulov/ttpe/doc/docs/plugins/catalog/measure.md

 - **Priority filtering**: Anchors checked first, then bbox, then edges
 - **Viewport-aware rendering**: Only visible elements contribute snap points
 - **Debounced updates**: Measurement calculations throttled during drag
+- **Slider updates debounced**: UI controls like the snap opacity slider use debounce to prevent excessive redraws while the user adjusts values
 - **Lazy calculation**: Snap points only computed when needed

 ## Usage Tips

-1. **Quick measurements**: Press `M` to activate, click-drag-release for instant measurement
+1. **Quick measurements**: Press `M` to activate, click once to start, move the mouse to update, click again to fix the measurement (no need to hold the mouse)
 2. **Precise alignment**: Use snap points to measure exact distances between features
 3. **Angle checking**: View angle in degrees for rotation analysis
 4. **Technical drawings**: Set precision to 2-3 decimals and use mm/in units
 5. **Minimize visual clutter**: Lower snap point opacity or hide them entirely
 6. **Snap feedback**: Watch the bottom-left corner for snap type confirmation
-7. **Multiple measurements**: Each new click-drag starts fresh measurement
+7. **Multiple measurements**: After a measurement is finalized (second click), the next click starts a new measurement

 ## Keyboard Shortcuts